 I completed my doctoral training at Washington University in St. Louis in 2009 and my postdoctoral training at Harvard University in 2015.
 My research focuses on elucidating the cognitive and neural mechanisms that give rise to adaptive uses of memory in daily life.

 Growing up as an autistic, I felt great disparity between my cognition and that of others, leading to my fascination with how people think and how thoughts affect behavior.
 I completed my undergraduate degree at the University of Toronto in 2015.
 I then volunteered as a research assistant in the Multisensory Systems Neuroscience Lab at York University under the supervision of Dr. Joe DeSouza.
-I am entering my second year as a graduate student.
+I am entering my third year as a graduate student.

-I am a first-year graduate student in the Clinical Psychology program.
+I am a second-year graduate student in the Clinical Psychology program.
 I recently completed my undergraduate degree at York University with a concentration in cognitive neuropsychology.
 Throughout my undergraduate degree, I gained research experience in both cultural psychology and neuropsychology.
 Within the memory lab, I am excited to explore the potential benefits and consequences of future event simulation in clinical populations.
 I am also interested in researching ways of reducing mind wandering and enhancing online learning.